Schubert puzzles and integrability I: invariant trilinear forms: Proofs of the main theorems

 \subsection{Puzzles via the calculus of tensors}

 We begin with a brief attempt to bring Schubert calculators into the integrable-systems tent, which essentially requires a proper linear algebra understanding of puzzles and their matching rule.
 Return to equation (\ref{eq:LRT}) of theorem~\ref{thm:KTd2}.
-The requirement of matching between an edge label on a $\Delta$, and that on a neighboring $\nabla$, we will reinterpret as a dot product $\langle \vec v_X, \vec v^Y \rangle = \delta_{X,Y}$ between elements of dual bases.
-To set this up, we need to assign two vector spaces in involution \junk{There is a subtle issue later, when these spaces are modules over a noncocommutative algebra and we must distinguish between dual and predual, which we ignore for the moment.} to the South side of $\Delta$ and North side of $\nabla$, with dual bases indexed by $L_d$ (and similarly choose pairs of dual vector spaces for the other two orientations).
+The requirement of matching between an edge label on a $\Deltatri$, and that on a neighboring $\nablatri$, we will reinterpret as a dot product $\langle \vec v_X, \vec v^Y \rangle = \delta_X^Y$ between elements of dual bases.
+To set this up, we need to assign two complex vector spaces in involution, \junk{There is a subtle issue later, when these spaces are modules over a noncocommutative algebra and we must distinguish between dual and predual, which we ignore for the moment.} one to the South side of $\Deltatri$ and one to the North side of $\nablatri$, with dual bases indexed by our edge label set $L_d$ (and similarly choose pairs of dual vector spaces for the other two orientations).
 For the moment, let's call these vector spaces $N,S,NW,SE,NE,SW$.

 \junk{